Restrictive physical interventions involving young people in custody

 1. Main facts and figures

-- in 2016/17, White young people in custody had a lower rate of restrictive physical interventions (where their movement or mobility is restricted) per 100 young people in custody per month, compared with young people from all other ethnic groups combined
+- in 2017/18, there was a lower rate of restrictive physical interventions (where a young person’s movement or mobility is restricted) among White young people in custody compared with young people from all other ethnic groups combined

-- between 2010/11 and 2016/17, the rate of restrictive physical interventions for White young people was lower than for young people from all other ethnic groups in 6 out of 7 years
+- in 7 out of 8 years between 2010/11 and 2017/18, the rate of restrictive physical interventions for White young people was lower than for young people from all other ethnic groups combined

 The ethnic categories used in this data